The Growing Use of Blockchain Law Enforcement Strategies

 Blockchain technology poses unique threats to law enforcement organizations.
 This new technology allows anyone to transfer funds internationally, and in many cases anonymously.
 Criminals also recognize this ability and continue finding new ways to integrate these features into their illegal activities.
 While the news often sheds light on the nefarious actions of crypto users, it’s also important to understand how this technology creates a unique opportunity for blockchain law enforcement strategies to develop.

-In the early days of crypto, many people believed Bitcoin to be untraceable and anonymous.
+In the early days of crypto, many people believed Bitcoin to be untraceable and anonymous, and had no idea that Bitcoin is sold for PayPal.
 Crypto investors now know that this isn’t the case.
 Today, multiple blockchain tracking platforms exist in the market.
 These platforms, such as Chainalysis, provide anyone with the means to research transactions on the blockchain.

 Blockchain tracking platforms help individuals and organizations better monitor the activity on the blockchain in real-time.
 These tools are helpful in tracking unusual transactions, but because of their civilian-based nature, they’re unable to unmask the identity of the owner of a particular crypto-wallet.